Are you looking for easy ways to reduce stress naturally?

 It’s not always easy to get good quality sleep under normal circumstances, but when stress is involved, many have trouble catching their 40 winks.

 A lack of sleep only adds to stress and anxiety, and nobody wants that, so here are a few tips that may help:

-- Start a calming bedtime routine- Take a warm shower or bath, have some relaxing tea (no caffeine!), read, do a bedtime yoga routine, or pray/meditate
+- Start a calming bedtime routine- Take a warm shower or bath, enjoy a cup of adaptogenic tea (no caffeine and great for supporting your body during times of stress!), read, do a bedtime yoga routine, or pray/meditate

 - Make your bedroom sleep-friendly– Make sure your bedroom is dark and cool